-If you are made aware of an incident involving the consensual or non-consensual sharing of nude or semi-nude images/videos (also known as 'sexting' or 'youth produced sexual imagery'), you must report it to the DSL immediately.
+If you are made aware of an incident involving the consensual or non-consensual sharing of nude or semi-nude images/videos, including pseudo-images, which are computer-generated images that otherwise appear to be a photograph or video (also known as 'sexting' or 'youth produced sexual imagery'), you must report it to the DSL immediately.
 You must not:

-- View, copy, print, share, store or save the imagery yourself, or ask a pupil to share or download it (if you have already viewed the imagery by accident, you must report this to the DSL) - Delete the imagery or ask the pupil to delete it - Ask the pupil(s) who are involved in the incident to disclose information regarding the imagery (this is the DSL's responsibility) - Share information about the incident with other members of staff, the pupil(s) it involves or their, or other, parents and/or carers - Say or do anything to blame or shame any young people involved - You should explain that you need to report the incident, and reassure the pupil(s) that they will receive support and help from the DSL.
+- View, copy, print, share, store or save the imagery yourself, or ask a pupil to share or download it (if you have already viewed the imagery by accident, you must report this to the DSL) - Delete the imagery or ask the pupil to delete it - Ask the pupil(s) who are involved in the incident to disclose information regarding the imagery (this is the DSL's responsibility) - Share information about the incident with other members of staff, the pupil(s) it involves or their, or other, parents and/or carers - Say or do anything to blame or shame any young people involved

+You should explain that you need to report the incident, and reassure the pupil(s) that they will receive support and help from the DSL.